Knotx/knotx/documentation/src/main/wiki/Assembler.md

 all suitable Knots processing, just before generating the response to the page visitor.

 ## How does it work?
-Fragment Assembler reads Knot Context having Fragments, joins all Fragments into one string, updates Knot Context and returns back to the caller.
+Fragment Assembler reads Fragments from Knot Context, joins them all into one string (future body of the response), packs it back to Knot Context and returns back to the caller.
 See examples below for more details.

 ### How Fragments are being joined?
 Lets explain process of fragments join using example.
 Fragment Assembler reads Knot Context having